-Over 312,000 people have benefited from sentencing reforms championed by FAMM since 1991:
+At FAMM, we’ve accomplished a lot over 25 years.
+Since 1991, over 312,000 people have benefited from sentencing reforms championed by FAMM!

 Over 97,000 federal prisoners received sentences below the mandatory minimum term because they benefited from the “safety valve” exception to federal drug mandatory minimums, passed by Congress in 1994 at FAMM’s urging.

 Over 108,000 federal prisoners have received sentences below the term called for by the federal sentencing guidelines, which the U.S. Supreme Court made advisory in United States v.
 Booker in 2005.
 FAMM filed a “friend of the court” brief in that case and has fought to keep the guidelines advisory ever since.